 Task Force on the Legacy of Slavery

 At the 176th Annual Convention of the Diocese of Chicago in November 2013, the Task Force on the Legacy of Slavery presented its report.
-Download the executive summary:
+Download the executive summary and the full report:

 During the General Convention of the Episcopal Church in 1988 several resolutions were adopted for action by the various dioceses to address the sin of racism.
 The Diocese of Chicago responded by affirming the General Convention resolution in 1989.
 Subsequent actions by the Diocese of Chicago include the Bishop’s Advisory Commission to End Racism (BACTER) in 1993, the Illinois Lutheran Episcopal Anti-Racism Project (ILEAP) in 1999 which became the Anti-Racism Commission.
 The Task Force on the Legacy of Slavery is the most recent effort to address racism.